ENCCS/julia-for-hpda/content/regression.rst

          # or a decision tree
          # model_class = @load DecisionTreeRegressor pkg=DecisionTree

-      You may have to import an MLJ interface such as MLJDecisionTreeInterface.
+      For some models you may have to import an MLJ interface such as MLJDecisionTreeInterface which is done in the example code in this case.

       The list of models from above will be something like: